wraith-wireless/wraith/iyri/README.md

  * desc: brief desc of the radio
  * Scan routine defines the initial scan routine to follow
   - dwell: time to stay on each channel.
 At present the radio will stay on each channel for the same time but I hope to add adaptive dwells to future versions where the dwell times for each channel will change according to the amount of traffic on the channel.
-  - scan: channels to scan
+  - scan: channels to scan.
+See below for channel list specifications
   - pass: channels not to scan.
-Any channels specified in pass will override scan specifications
+Any channels specified in pass will override scan specifications.
+See below for channel list specifications
-  - scan_start: the first channel
+  - scan_start (optional): the first channel. defined as 'ch:width' where channel is numeric and width is oneof {None,HT20,HT40-,HT40+}

+##### a.
+Channel List Definition:

 ### c.
 Control